KinveyApps/Kitchensink-Android/README.md

 * See AppData functionality in action, by saving and retrieving entities.
 * Upload and Download text files through our File API.
 * Try out Push notifications.
+* Set up a Custom Endpoint and use it
+* Perform User lookup and modify the current User

 ## Set up Kitchensink Project